carboclan/pm/research/hashrate-derivative-en.md

   - Floor: 4.50E-5
   - Expiration: 2019-05-11 02:00:00 UTC

-Alice would like to mint 100,000 units of contract position token pair.
-She sends (6E-5 - 4.5E-5) * 100,000 = 1.5WBTC to the Market smart contract as collateral, and minted 100,000 long position token and 100,000 short position token.
-A long token is worth 5.52E-5 - 4.50E-5  = 1.02E-5 WBTC, a short token is worth 6.00E-5 - 5.52E-5 = 4.8E-6 WBTC.
+Alice would like to mint 1.0 units of contract position token pair.
+She sends (6E-5 - 4.5E-5) * 1E6 * 1.0 = 15WBTC to the Market smart contract as collateral, and minted 1.0 long position token and 1.0 short position token.
+A long token is worth (5.52E-5 - 4.50E-5) * 1e6 = 10.2 WBTC, a short token is worth (6.00E-5 - 5.52E-5) * 1e6 = 4.8 WBTC.

-Later on, the Index falls to 5.50E-5, a long token is worth 5.50E-5 - 4.50E-5 = 1E-5 WBTC, a short token is worth 6.00E-5 - 5.50E-5 = 5E-6  WBTC.
-Alice would like to enter into a short position, so she lists her 100,000 long position in the market.
-Bob would like to enter into a long position, so he bought the 100,000 long position token, at a price of 0.98E-5 WBTC.
-Bob paid to Alice 0.98 WBTC and received 100,000 long token.
+Later on, the Index falls to 5.50E-5, a long token is worth (5.50E-5 - 4.50E-5) * 1E6 = 10 WBTC, a short token is worth (6.00E-5 - 5.50E-5) * 1E6 = 5 WBTC.
+Alice would like to enter into a short position, so she lists her 1.0 long position in the market.
+Bob would like to enter into a long position, so he bought the 1.0 long position token, at a price of 9.8 WBTC.
+Bob paid to Alice 9.8 WBTC and received 1.0 long token.

-While the actual price of the position token may be above or below the Index, in this example actual price of the long position token (0.98E-5 WBTC) may be priced below the theoretical price (1E-5 WBTC) calculated from the current Index, which may be caused by market expectation that the Index may drop further by expiration.
-On the other hand, while Index drops (5.52E-5 - 5.50E-5) / 5.52E-5 = 0.36%, but theoretical price for the long position token calculated from the Index drops (1.02E-5 - 1.00E-5) / 1.02E-5 = 1.9%, which reflects 5.28 implicit leverage from the Index floor.
+While the actual price of the position token may be above or below the Index, in this example actual price of the long position token (9.8 WBTC) may be priced below the theoretical price (10 WBTC) calculated from the current Index, which may be caused by market expectation that the Index may drop further by expiration.
+On the other hand, while Index drops (5.52E-5 - 5.50E-5) / 5.52E-5 = 0.36%, but theoretical price for the long position token calculated from the Index drops (10.2 - 10) / 10.2 = 1.9%, which reflects 5.28 implicit leverage from the Index floor.

-The contract expires on 2019-05-11 02:00:00 UTC.
+The contract expires on 2019-05-11 02:00:00 UTC and can be settled 1 day later.
 The Index is at 5.25E-5.
-Market Protocol smart contract pays Bob (5.25E-5 - 4.50E-5) * 100,000 = 0.75 WBTC, and (6.00E-5 - 5.25E-5) * 100,000 = 0.75 WBTC to short position token owner Alice.
-Alice's earnings: -1.5 + 0.98 + 0.75 = 0.23 WBTC, Bob's earnings: -0.98 + 0.75 = -0.23 WBTC.
+Market Protocol smart contract pays Bob (5.25E-5 - 4.50E-5) * 1E6 * 1.0 = 7.5 WBTC, and (6.00E-5 - 5.25E-5) * 1E6 * 1.0 = 7.5 WBTC to short position token owner Alice.
+Alice's earnings: -15 + 9.8 + 7.5 = 2.3 WBTC, Bob's earnings: -9.8 + 7.5 = -2.3 WBTC.

 ### 3.2 Oracle
 Market Protocol relies on oracle to provide the Index for settlement.
 Oracle is the only part in the entire system that is not completely decentralized.